 - Sexually aware and, in some cases, sexually liberated

-- Had a sense of identity outside of daughter, wife, mother
+- A sense of identity outside of daughter, wife and mother

 - A member of the upper classes

-The new woman was scary to many people because she challenged the status quo of the demure lady whose brain was taxed by learning, who didn’t understand politics and who never thought of sex.
+The new woman was scary to many people.
+She challenged the status quo and the image of the demure lady whose brain was taxed by learning, who didn’t understand politics and who never thought of sex.

-World War One ended the era of the new woman.
+World War I ended the era of the new woman.
 By 1914, it was no longer shocking for women to take over and succeed at formerly male-dominated positions such as nursing, teaching, clerical work and manufacturing.
 In many nations, women gained the right to vote.
-Fashion became less constricting and more practical.
+Clothing became less constricting and more practical.

-In our “modern” world we still see the debate over whether and how much a woman should be independent.
+In our “modern” world we still debate whether and how much a woman should be independent.
 Do a search for “independent minded female” and many articles show up in the results.

 It goes on to say, “women long to feel adored and secure, men crave the feeling of being needed and appreciated for what they can do for you” and “remind yourself that men want to do things for women.
 They enjoy it; it makes them feel like men.”

-Worst of all, it said, “Men are also natural problem-solvers and can give good advice and a fresh perspective that the female brain can’t always see.”
+Worst of all, the article said, “Men are also natural problem-solvers and can give good advice and a fresh perspective that the female brain can’t always see.”

 We like to think that we’ve made great progress in the past 120 years, but clearly some of the stereotypes that faced our great-grandmothers persist today.